ieti-eci/1.1-react-intro/README.md

 # Part 3: Interacting with React Components

-1. Go back the Codeacademy website and do the the last module (Components Interacting) of Learn ReactJS: Part I course.
+1. Go back the Codeacademy website and do the the last module (Components Interacting) of the Learn ReactJS: Part I course.